davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 The above example has a singleton `NumberCache` that stores numbers for an hour.
-We have a `ChunkyObject` which stores a 32K string in a field and has an async local so that any code running may access the current `ChunkyObject`.
-This object should be collected when the `GC` runs but instead we're implicitly capturing the `ChunkyObject` in the `NumberCache` via `CancellationToken.Register`.
-Instead of just caching the number and a `CancellationTokenSource`, we're implicitly capturing and storing all async locals attached to the current execution context for an hour!
+We have a `ChunkyObject` which stores a 32K string in a field, and has an async local so that any code running may access the current `ChunkyObject`.
+This object should be collected when the `GC` runs, but instead, we're implicitly capturing the `ChunkyObject` in the `NumberCache` via `CancellationToken.Register`.

+**Instead of just caching the number and a `CancellationTokenSource`, we're implicitly capturing and storing all async locals attached to the current execution context for an hour!**

 Try running the sample locally.
 Running this on my machine reports numbers like this: